About / Contact us

 Get in touch!

-Email: We are often out in the woods so the best way to contact us is by email: info@atouchofthewild.co.uk or complete the contact form below and we will be in touch soon.
+Email: We are often out in the woods so the best way to contact us is by via the form below:

 Account Login: If you have booked an event, please log in to your account and read the important documents as they may contain the answer to your query.
 Trouble logging in to your account/can’t find your username or password?
 Our confirmation email with your username and password may have gone into your junk or trash folder – please check these and then get in touch if you are still having problems.